avsd/upload.py/README.md

-# Simple server for file uploading in Python 3 in less than 100 lines
+# Uploading files using Python 3 in less than 100 lines

+Simple server for listing file directory over HTTP, and uploading files.
 Based on `http.server`, this module adds file upload functionality to it.

 Just as with `http.server`, you SHOULD NOT use this module in